WentseChen/Verlog_blogpost/index.md

 Rewards are rule-based and provided by the environment.
 In BabyAI and BabaIsAI, we adopt a binary trajectory-level reward scheme: 1 for success trajectory, 0 for failure trajectory.
 Combined with dual-discount GAE, this setup ensures that earlier steps in suboptimal trajectories receive lower credit compared to those in optimal ones.
 For Crafter, we use the native environment rewards directly.

+We observed a frustrating issue when training on Crafter:

+  * the score improvement mainly comes from reinforcing skills that the base model already possessed, rather than learning new skills.
+For example, before fine-tuning, agents rarely placed furnace, but after fine-tuning, they successfully place furnace almost every episode.
+However, skills that were previously unknown, such as crafting an iron sword, remain unlearned even after fine-tuning.
+This suggests that the current version of RL fails to teach agents new skills on these tasks, instead primarily sharpening the action distribution to favor behaviors with higher immediate rewards.

 #### Batch Environment (Fixed-Turn Batching)

 <img src="assets/images/system.jpg" alt="Description" style="max-width:100%; height:auto;">